Support for 2014 Legislation

-Californians for Safety and Justice was proud to support several pieces of legislation in 2013.
-Below are summaries of each.
+Californians for Safety and Justice is proud to support several pieces of legislation (and budget proposals) in 2014:

-SB 580 (Leno) — To provide comprehensive healing and wellness services to victims of crime, this bill supplies grants from the state’s existing Restitution Fund to replicate the successful Trauma Recovery Center in San Francisco across the state.
-Victims often experience long-term effects (e.g., trauma and mental health conditions) that can, if unaddressed, impact their ability to recover – and may lead to further financial and mental health problems (e.g., substance abuse, depression and further victimization).
-Existing victims options can be confusing to access and often only offer short periods for recovery.
+Help Crime Victims Recover, Avoid Repeat Victimization by Expanding Trauma Recovery: Victims often experience long-term effects, including trauma and mental health conditions.
+Left unaddressed, these conditions can impact victims’ ability to recover and may lead to financial problems, mental health issues, substance abuse, depression and further victimization.
+The existing system can be confusing to access and often only offers short-term support.
 The Trauma Recovery Center model takes a holistic approach to healing the person in a welcoming and safe environment that provides long-term support.

 Improve the Outcomes for Women and Families via Alternative Custody Programs: Research has shown that women in the justice system who maintain a relationship with their children are less likely to reoffend, and their children are less likely to suffer trauma and to be incarcerated as adults.
 By implementing programs that allow women who have committed nonviolent, non-serious to serve their time in alternative custody programs, we can reduce crime and population pressures on prisons and jails.